aglavic/genx/genx/README.txt

 Changes 3.6.1
 =============
+ * Add a batch processing interface to the GUI.
+This can be accessed through the File dialog.
+See new **Batch Fitting** section of the documentation.
  * Add generic definition for plot x- and y-labels.
-Building models define the values depending on last simulated scans and user can always overwrite in script with **__xlabel__** and **__ylabel__** special variables.
+Build-in models define the values depending on last simulated scans and user can always overwrite in script with **__xlabel__** and **__ylabel__** special variables.
- * Add detailed documentation about SLD plot configuration
+ * Add detailed documentation about SLD plot configuration and batch processing
+ * Add more unit tests for models and loading/saving
+ * Fix remote fit crashing server when ending normally instead of being stopped by the user

 Changes 3.6.0
 =============